Perfect Guide to Bath – What to See and Do

 - St. Swithins Church where her parents were married.
 Her father was also buried here.
 Jane is buried at Winchester Cathedral about 70 miles southeast of Bath.

-If you’re an avid Austen follower, why not time your visit for the 10 day Jane Austen festival “celebrating all things Jane Austen”.
-2020 dates are September 11-20.
+If you’re an avid Austen follower, why not time your visit for the 10 day Jane Austen festival “celebrating all things Jane Austen”?

 Where to Eat and Drink in Bath